Gernott/mask/Documentation/Installation/Index.rst

-Folder for preview images (with trailing slash). [backend.preview] You can change the preview image to your prefered image or icon.
+Folder for preview images (with trailing slash). [backend.preview] You can change the preview image of contentelements to your prefered png image or png icon (32x32 pixel).
 Here you can set the path to the preview images.
+Store them with the key of the contentelement as filename (e.g. mykey.png)

   Default is: fileadmin/templates/preview/